malaquiasdev/eslint-config-serverless/README.md

 ### EditorConfig:

-If you are using the **EditorConfig** plugin you can copy the file to the root folder of your project:
+If you are using the **EditorConfig** plugin in your IDE, you can copy the file to the root folder of your project:

 ```sh
 cp node_modules/eslint-config-sls-bulbasaur/.editorconfig .